 Made from the outside husk of a coconut, the fine fibers are porous and soak up water while leaving room for air pockets.
 A quality coco coir brand, like OrganicMechanics Cocodelphia, comes thoroughly washed and buffered to provide an inert, pH neutral growing media free from salts (<0.7 EC).
 Because it uses the waste from coconut processing, it’s more sustainable than peat pods, rockwool, or rooting cubes made from floral foam.

-Coco coir comes in a couple different forms.
-It is either bagged loosely like soil, or is compressed into dried blocks or tablets.
+Coco coir comes in a few different forms.
+It is either bagged loosely like soil or is compressed into dried blocks or tablets.
+It is also available as short or long fiber, or chunks.
 If you choose a compressed form, you need to soak it in water to soften and break up the fibers before you can use it for growing.

 Deciding how to start your seeds may depend on the type of hydroponics you practice.
-For drip irrigation setups, you may be able to start your seeds right in your pot or grow bag.
-For other methods, you may want to start by placing a seed or propagation tray inside a drip tray.
-Fill the seed tray with coco coir, and add water if necessary, so that its damp and sticks together slightly.
+For drip irrigation setups, you may be able to sew your seeds right in your pot or grow bag.
+For other methods, start by placing a propagation tray inside a drip tray.
+Fill the propagation tray with coco coir, and add water if necessary, so that it’s damp and sticks together slightly.
 Now you’re ready to plant your seeds.

-Once your seeds are sown, a humidity dome can help to keep the coco from drying out too quickly.
-Depending on the type of seeds you are growing, such as tomatoes, peppers, or similar, a heat mat can aid germination (if equipped with a thermostat, 75℉ is the optimal temperature).
+Once your seeds are sown, place a humidity dome on top of your tray to keep the coco from drying out too quickly.
+If you are growing seeds such as tomatoes, peppers, or similar, a heat mat can aid germination (if equipped with a thermostat, 75℉ is the optimal temperature).

-Within 10-14 days your seedlings should have their first true leaves.
-Now they’re ready to transplant.
+Within 10-14 days your seedlings should have their first true leaves, and will be ready to transplant.

 Our chat is always open to answer your questions, you can email us at email@example.com, or call us at 404-464-8313